ibm-cloud-docs/key-protect/settings-key-create-import-access.md

     allow the creation or importation of keys from the methods specified in your request.

-3. Optional: Verify that the keyCreateImportAccess policy was created/updated by retrieving the policy details for your {{site.data.keyword.keymanagementserviceshort}} instance
+3. Optional: Verify that the keyCreateImportAccess policy was created/updated by retrieving the policy details for your {{site.data.keyword.keymanagementserviceshort}} instance.

     ```sh
     $ curl -X GET \